 - Unplug the power supply cord or turn off electrical power to the washer. - Turn off the water supply to the washer.
 This helps avoid accidental flooding (due to a water pressure surge) while you are away.

 Laundry Tips

-This section reviews proper laundering techniques, gives you additional washing information, and discusses solutions to common laundering problems.
+This section reviews proper laundering techniques and gives you additional washing information.

 Preparing clothes for washing